 6. Use Positive Affirmations

-Similar to a gratitude practice, using positive affirmations can help shift your overall mindset.
-These act as a reminder that you are worthy or that everything will work out in your favor.
-Self-affirmations are intended to be short and sweet, focus on the present moment, and take you from a place of negativity to one more grounded and hopeful.
+Positive affirmations can help shift your overall mindset away from empathy burnout.
+These remind you of your worth and that everything will work out in your favor.
+Self-affirmations are short, focus on the present moment, and take you from a place of negativity to one more grounded and hopeful.

 You can practice affirmations at any point throughout your day.
-Try listening to a pre-recorded list or making your own of some favorites.
-Place your list around your environment, such as on mirrors, in your desk, or in your car.
+Try listening to a pre-recorded list or making your own.
+Place your list around your environment (i.e., on your mirror or in your car).
 Some of the most effective affirmations begin with “I am” as a way to affirm and embody the sentiment.

 7. Try Emotional Freedom Tapping